pmunts/muntsos/README.txt

    radio.
 It is otherwise highly compatible with the BeagleBone Green.
 It sells for about USD $53.

-   The BeagleBone Green http://git.munts.com/muntsos/doc/Wireless uses the same kernel as the BeagleBone, with a different device tree.
+   The BeagleBone Green Wireless uses the same kernel as the BeagleBone, with a different device tree.

    MuntsOS does not currently support the on-board Bluetooth radio.